Overview of Pregnancy Symptoms vs PMS Symptoms

 Symptom #2: Breast Pain

-Women with PMS may experience breast tenderness and swelling in the second half of their menstrual cycle.
+Women with PMS may experience breast tenderness and swollen breasts in the second half of their cycle.
 The tenderness can range between mild to severe, but is most severe right before a period occurs.
 The symptoms tend to be more severe for women in their childbearing years.

 Breast tissue, especially in the outer areas, may feel bumpy and dense.
 During this time, women may experience breast fullness and tenderness with a heavy, dull pain.
 The pain later subsides during or after their period as their progesterone levels decrease.